atreyasha/spp-explainability/docs/develop.md

             class -\> other tensors default to no learning

-        2.  provide only description of data structures (eg. data, labels) required for training processes -\> remove actua data
+        2.  provide only description of data structures (eg. data, labels) required for training processes -\> remove actual data

+        3.  reduce source code chunk newlines to no newlines -\> this makes things slightly more concise given the existence of multiple comments in between

-        3.  consider changing default helpers in readme to python helpers instead of those from shell scripts
+        4.  consider changing default helpers in readme to python helpers instead of those from shell scripts

-        4.  update metadata in scripts later with new workflows, eg. with help scripts, comments describing functionality and readme descriptions for git hooks
+        5.  update metadata in scripts later with new workflows, eg. with help scripts, comments describing functionality and readme descriptions for git hooks

-        5.  add pydocstrings to all functions for improved documentation -\> plus comments where relevant
+        6.  add pydocstrings to all functions for improved documentation -\> plus comments where relevant

-        6.  add MIT license when made public
+        7.  add MIT license when made public

-        7.  make list of all useful commands for slurm
+        8.  make list of all useful commands for slurm

 2. SoPa++